Weekday Gospel Reflection

 21 But he answered them, "My mother and my brothers are these who hear the word of God, and do it."

-Luke wrote the missed meeting of Jesus and his family without the context of Mark 3:21 (where the "friends" of the Lord tried to seize him, based upon their belief of his "insanity").
+Luke wrote about the missed meeting of Jesus and his family without the context of Mark 3:21 (where the "friends" of the Lord tried to seize him, based upon their belief of his "insanity").
 Here, Luke simply drew a parallel between his biological clan and his family of disciples.
 His true relations heard the word and put it into action.

 Simple to hear, hard to do.